Canner/wren-engine/ibis-server/docs/development.md

 To get the application running:
 1. Execute `just install` to install the dependencies
 2. Create a `.env` file and fill in the required environment variables (see [Environment Variables](#Environment-Variables))
+3. If you want to use `wren_core`, you need to install the core by `just install-core`.
+After you modify the core, you can update it by `just update-core`.

 To start the server:
 - Execute `just run` to start the server